Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 Stick to what you know with the Samsung Galaxy Watch Active 2

 Some people are creatures of habit, and that's OK.
-However, if you're not willing to part with Tizen OS just yet, you might want to stick with the Samsung Galaxy Watch Active 2.
+However, if you're not quite ready to part with Tizen OS just yet, you might want to stick with the Galaxy Watch Active 2.
 Sure, the Galaxy Watch 4 Series offers some promising improvements, but it's also the beginning of a new era that may cause hesitation for some users.

-Considering what a hit the Galaxy Watch Active 2 was, it makes sense that some people might not be getting in line for pre-order right away.
-Its predecessor still offers a long list of useful features for both fitness and smartwatch lovers.
+Considering what a hit the Galaxy Watch Active 2 was, it makes sense that some people might not be lining up for the Galaxy Watch 4 just yet.
+The predecessor still offers a long list of useful features for fitness and smartwatch lovers.
 Besides, the design isn't shockingly different from the new series.
-You also get to pick between a 40mm and 44mm case size, which translates to a 1.2-inch or 1.4-inch super AMOLED display, respectively.
-And the Active 2 Bluetooth models come in a lightweight aluminum case, while the LTE models are stainless steel.
+You also get to pick between a 40mm and 44mm case size, translating to a 1.2-inch or 1.4-inch super AMOLED display.
+Also, the Watch Active 2 Bluetooth models come in a lightweight aluminum case, while the LTE models are stainless steel.

 Depending on which model you choose and your daily usage, the battery life can last around two days.
 Considering all of the features and tasks you'll be performing daily, this isn't too shabby.
 Speaking of features, you can opt for an LTE model if you want to remain connected.
 This allows you to receive calls, send texts, and stream music without your phone.